 At Rhythm Systems, I have had the opportunity to work on several exciting cross-functional projects to help our company move forward.
-I’ve been part of the team that built our Certification program, part of a team that evaluated, selected and implemented a new CRM, part of the team that’s writing our new book, Predictable Results, to name just a few.
+I’ve been part of the team that built our Certification program, part of a team that evaluated, selected and implemented a new CRM, part of the team that’s wrote our best selling business book, Predictable Results, to name just a few.
 While juggling these growth priorities with my day job can be challenging, these projects typically bear amazing fruit and deepen my relationships with coworkers in other departments.
 I view them as a way to challenge myself, improve my current skills, and develop in new areas.
-Based on my own positive experiences with cross-functional work, I was surprised to read the results of Behnam Tarbrizi’s study in the Harvard Business Review: “75% of Cross-Functional Teams are Dysfunctional.”
+Based on my own positive experiences with cross-departmental teamwork, I was surprised to read the results of Behnam Tarbrizi’s study in the Harvard Business Review: “75% of Cross-Functional Teams are Dysfunctional.”

-- 1. Lack of systemic approach: The culture of your company has to support this kind of work for it to be successful.
+- Lack of systemic approach: The culture of your company has to support this kind of work for it to be successful.
 Companies that have no clear governance, poor accountability, unspecific goals, and lack of support for cross-functional teams will make it nearly impossible for these teams to succeed.
 Each project provides its own unique challenges, you need to be flexible enough to come to a solution.

-- 3. Side projects: Many cross-functional projects fail because the team members see the work as “extra credit” - something to do if they have spare time.
+- Side projects: Many cross-functional projects fail because the team members see the work as “extra credit” - something to do if they have spare time.
 If you don’t put the project in your quarterly plan and track it each week with priorities and action items, it won’t happen.
 Use the detailed plan to coordinate with your team.

-- 4. Rigidity: Avoid becoming legalistic about these teams.
+- Rigidity: Avoid becoming legalistic about these teams.
 It’s OK for them to disband after a period of time, or have different team members participate at different times rather than in every meeting.
-Each project should be frequently evaluated; just like any Winning Move you work on, test your assumptions, make adjustments as needed, and ensure that the project remains aligned with the business goals.
+Each project should be frequently evaluated; just like any 3-5 year strategic plan you work on, test your assumptions, make adjustments as needed, and ensure that the project remains aligned with the business goals.

 The research (and my own experience) also provide some clear conditions under which cross-functional teams thrive and be accountable (accountability examples).

-- 1. Support from the executive team: Tarbrizi found that successful cross-functional teams were overseen by high-level cross-functional teams of executives or had a single executive champion.
+- Gain support from the executive team: Tarbrizi found that successful cross-functional teams were overseen by high-level cross-functional teams of executives or had a single executive champion.
 Most cross-functional teams I’ve participated in have had a member of the executive team participate in the team and advocate for its success during company quarterly planning and weekly adjustment meetings.
 Whenever possible, you should meet face to face, if that isn't possible try to use a video conference so that everyone remains connected.

-- 2. One neck to ring: Or, as Tabrizi puts it, “every project should have an end-to-end accountable leader.”
+- One neck to ring: Or, as Tabrizi puts it, “every project should have an end-to-end accountable leader.”
 Having one person clearly accountable for the success of the project, despite the various contributions and responsibilities of other team members at different points in the project, is key to successfully executing.
 Pick the right team leader that will have the ability to hold people accountable for their assigned tasks.

-- 4. Include cross-functional work in your plan: If you are serious about success, make sure that every aspect of the project and cross-functional work shows up in your plan for the quarter, even if it means that you have to say “no” to some of your team’s other projects to make it happen.
+- Include the work in your plan: If you are serious about success, make sure that every aspect of the project and cross-functional work shows up in your plan for the quarter, even if it means that you have to say “no” to some of your team’s other projects to make it happen.
 If you are an executive, consider including cross-functional work in your team members’ Job Scorecards and performance compensation calculations so it isn’t viewed as something extra but as part of their job.

 While it might seem like a lot of work to set up a culture and conditions in which cross-functional teams can thrive, it is well worth the effort.
 Especially in product development, make sure that you get a cross functional team so that every aspect of the customer experience is considered.
-As Tabrizi says, when cross-functional teams work, “the organization is ultimately more successful.”
+As Tabrizi says, when these teams work, “the organization is ultimately more successful.”
 These teams can "speed innovations to market," and "enable the organization to renew itself.”
 Using collaboration tools is only part of the solution, you need to create a system that will utilize the unique skill sets of your team members.

 Photo Credit: iStock by Getty Images